Boobeshkrishna/simplewebserver/README.md

-# Developing a Simple Webserver
+# EX01 Developing a Simple Webserver
-## DATE: 09.09.2023
+## Date:07.03.2025

 ## AIM:
-To develop a simple webserver to serve html pages.
+To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.

 ## DESIGN STEPS:
 ### Step 1:
-HTML content creation
+HTML content creation.

 ### Step 2:
-Design of webserver workflow
+Design of webserver workflow.

 ### Step 3:
-Implementation using Python code
+Implementation using Python code.

 ### Step 4:
-Serving the HTML pages.
+Import the necessary modules.

 ### Step 5:
-Testing the webserver
+Define a custom request handler.

+### Step 6:
+Start an HTTP server on a specific port.

+### Step 7:
+Run the Python script to serve web pages.

+### Step 8:
+Serve the HTML pages.

+### Step 9:
+Start the server script and check for errors.

+### Step 10:
+Open a browser and navigate to http://127.0.0.1:8000 (or the assigned port).

 ## PROGRAM:
 ```
-NAME: BOOBESH PM
-REG NO:212222233001

 from http.server import HTTPServer, BaseHTTPRequestHandler
 content = """
 <!DOCTYPE html>